-for only a few countries, we focus on public spending on education as a fraction of GDP.
-Here we have a sample of 158 countries covering the period 1970-2002 (with some missing observations; data from World Bank Development Indicators).
+We now turn to the final implication of our theory, the effect of democracy on education politics.
+Given that data on private spending on education are available for only a few countries, we focus on public spending on education as a fraction of GDP.
+Here, we have a sample of 158 countries covering the period 1970-2002 (with some missing observations; data from World Bank Development Indicators).
 We divide the sample into three groups, based on their level of democracy.
-As a democracy indicator, we use the political-rights index from the Freedom in the World Country Ratings.
-The index lies on a one-to-seven scale, with one representing the highest degree of freedom.
-We assign the countries into three groups, where "free" countries have an index of one, "partially free" have values from two to four, and "non-free" countries have values from five to seven.
+As a democracy indicator, we use the political rights index from the Freedom in the World Country Ratings.
+The index lies on a 1-7 scale, with 1 representing the highest degree of freedom.
+We assign the countries into three groups, where "free" countries have an index of 1, "partially free" have values from 2 to 4, and "non-free" countries have values from 5 to 7.